renesas/ra-fsp-examples/example_projects/ek_ra6e2/usb_pcdc/usb_pcdc_ek_ra6e2_ep/readme.txt

    Applicable for EK-RA6E2:

-   1. On power up or RESET, the three user LEDs (blue LED1, and red LED2) start blinking at 1 Hz frequency and at 90% intensity.
+   1. On power up or RESET, the two user LEDs (blue LED1, and red LED2) start blinking at 1 Hz frequency and at 90% intensity.

    Note:  The debug LED (LED6) will blink or light up orange; this can be ignored for now.